Machu-Pichu/ETHDenver_2021/Pepito/README.md

 ![Backend](https://github.com/kvutien/Machu-Picchu/blob/main/Pepito/Final%20Project%20Design.png)

+CELO interests _Machu Picchu_  because
+1. we share the same social impact objective
+2. CELO is compatible with Ethereum for a large part, which leaves the future open
+3. the CELO Mobile-first approach can somehow be used by _Machu Picchu_, although _Machu Picchu_ goes one step further and has a technical scheme to use basic feature phones

 **As part of future design**, to allow a simple SMS-based signature by the person-in-need while preserving security, we are considering the use of a multisignature pattern, shared between the persons-in-need and the chief of village (the "Factory").
 The person-in-need will sign with an OTP and a simple mobile phone.
 The chief of village will have a tablet or smartphone and will sign with the wallet private key.

 ## React Frontend design